 For more detail, see Data tables A7–A9 and D9–D10.

-For information on how statistics by remoteness are calculated, see the Technical notes.
+For information on how statistics are calculated by remoteness, see the technical notes.

-Technical notes: read about how the data were calculated.
+Technical notes: how the data were calculated

-Data tables: download full data tables.
+Data tables: download the full tables

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.